When it comes to past relationships, I failed miserably.

 If you are not married yet and you see subtle signs of abusive behavior, domination, control issues, or a lack of respect- GET OUT NOW.

-If you are already married and you’re seeing signs of negative patterns, you need to nip it in the bud first by loving yourself enough to not allow the disrespect to continue.
+If you are already married and you’re seeing signs of negative patterns, you need to nip it in the bud.
+Love yourself enough to not allow the disrespect to continue.

 You can lovingly tell your spouse how you feel and make them aware that their behavior is negative.